tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 #### "stable" Release Stream

 This stream will deploy the latest release of TinyMCE that has undergone release from the Ephox quality assurance testing cycle.

+The current version of TinyMCE available through the *stable* stream can be found at [http://cloud.tinymce.com/stable/version.txt](http://cloud.tinymce.com/stable/version.txt).

 ##### Example